Nynu8/SS-scanner/README.md

 # SS scanner

-A simple and easy to use tool that watches your SS scans of solar bodies and saves them in raw and spreadsheet friendly formats
+A simple and easy to use tool that watches your SS scans of solar bodies and saves them in raw and spreadsheet friendly formats.

 ## How to use

 Simply download the **SS-scanner** zip, extract it and run **SS-scanner.exe**.
 Program will do it's initial configuration and then the sniffer will start.

+Packet sniffing library (Like [Npcap](https://nmap.org/npcap) for Windows) is required.

 To start scanning simply warp to the system you wish to scan and start scanning.
 Program console will tell you everything else you need.